-Working in training and consulting was a great way to share the knowledge I had learned from my brief career with Kodak.
+Working in training and consulting was a great way to share the knowledge I had learned from a brief career with Kodak.
 Training also brought me to the forefront of another shift as classroom training quickly evolved into distance learning.
 Though I was feeling very comfortable with training, I started my e-learning career without any hesitation.
 Following my work in e-learning for several years, I also became involved in another 'systems' evolution in the form of web content and document management.

 After several large-scale system conversion projects I took on another new role on the eve of physicians and hospitals beginning to adopt electronic health record systems.
-That was seven years ago when the majority of medical records were still managed as paper.
+That was over ten years ago when the majority of medical records were still managed as paper.
 Today the health care industry is now flooded with innovative solutions that weren't possible a few years ago.
 It's not even an accurate term to reference 'digital' innovations in terms of health care or any other industry.
 Now that digital tools and mobile features have become the status quo - innovation is centered around population health and streamlined workflows regardless of the media involved.

 Giving back has always been a priority for me.
 I was inspired to volunteer by my parents and grandparents who consistently supported the community.
 My volunteer interests over the years have ranged from the arts, education and health care to volunteering to support a remote Native American community in South Dakota.